peterrwilson99/AppleToSpotify/README.md

 1. `main.py`: The driver file where the main execution happens.
 2. `apple.py`: Contains the function to fetch songs from an Apple Music playlist.
 3. `spotify.py`: Contains functions to interact with Spotify Web API to fetch song IDs, and update a Spotify playlist.
+4. `generator.py`: Setup script which takes user inputs to create the `.env` file necessary for execution.

 A `requirements.txt` file is also included which contains the necessary dependencies for the project.